MaxMcIntyre/Year3-Notes/cs331/cs331-notes.md

 * Some axons are covered with a fatty substance called myelin that acts as an insulator to protect the axons
    * Not all axons have a myelin covering
    * Myelin can be damaged by diseases
-   * The myelinated axon transmit information faster than other neurons
+   * Myelinated axons transmit information faster

 ### How a neuron works:
 * Our sense organs interact with the outside world